Overview

 No Fees Without Recovery

 Berger Montague represents clients on a contingency fee basis.
 You do not have to pay us up front for consultations or for us to represent you.
 You also pay nothing if we lose your case.
-We only take payment unless and until we win your case out of an agreed-upon percentage of your eventual verdict amount or settlement.
+We only take payment if and when we win your case out of an agreed-upon percentage of your eventual verdict amount or settlement.

 For more information or to schedule a confidential discussion about a potential case, please fill out the contact form on our website or call us at 1-800-424-6690.
 You can also get in touch with us by sending an email to info@bergermontague.com, or by contacting Mariyam Hussain at mhussain@bergermontague.com.